Tochukz/Applied-ASP.NET-4-in-context/README.md

 You can access the master page from a web page by using the _Master_ property which returns an instance of the _System.Web.UI.MasterPage_ class.
 You can then call the _FindControl_ method on the _MasterPage_ to locate an HTML control by name and work with it as you would any other HTML control.

 ### Chapter 10: Adding Interactivity
+__Using jQuery UI__
+Maybe continued later...

+### Chapter 12: Working with Routes
+Done...
+Review some parts later

+## PART III: Using Web Forms

+### Chapter 13: Putting Web Forms in Context
+Web Forms is essentially a set of user interface controls that build on the core ASP.NET framework state and event features to simulate the stateful and event-driven Windows Forms equivalents.
+Web Forms is ideal for developing applications that are delivered over the Web, but that are not deeply connected to the underlying web technologies.

+__Web Form Weaknesses__
+* Poor Maintainability
+* Poor Unit Testability
+* Bandwidth-Heavy View State
+* Inflexibility
+* Low Developer Mindshare

+__Deciding When to Use Web Forms__
+Web Forms can be extremely useful if you have a project with the following requirements:
+* Speed of development
+* Intranet development
+* Short life or low expectations of change

+### Chapter 14: Working with the Web Forms Designer
+__Creating UI Control Event Handlers__
+The Web Forms UI controls implement events that are focused on individual controls.
+The core events that are common to all Web Forms UI controls are:
+* Init
+* Load
+* PreRender
+* Unload
+* Disposed
+* DataBinding
+These events corresponds to the page-level events introduced in Chapter 5 but apply to a specific control.
+The additional events available differ from control to control.

+Both the _Click_ and the _Command_ events are invoked when the Button control is clicked.
+The difference us that the _Command_ event makes it easier to implement a single handler method that can process events from multiple controls, potentially of different types.

+## PART V: Wrapping Up

 ### Chapter 32: Preparing a Server for Deployment
 Visit [iis.net](http://iis.net) for best-practice information about deploying Windows Server and IIS in production environment.

 Step 1: Enable the Web Server(IIS) role on Windows Server.
+Ensure that the following services are checked:
+* ASP.NET (in the Application Development category)
+* Management Service (in the Management Tools category)

+Step 2: Use WebPI on the server to obtain and install additional software components:
+* .NET Framework version 4
+* Web Deploy Tool 2.0

+__Understanding Virtual Directories__
+Each virtual directory can be marked as an independent application, in which case it gets its own separate application configuration and state.
+It can even run a different version of ASP.NET than its parent web site.

+__Understanding Application Pools__
+Each pool runs a separate worker process which can run under a different identity (affecting it level of permission to access the underlying OS) and defined rules for maximum memory usage, maximum COU usage, process-recycling schedules and so on.
+If one application crashes, then the web server itself and application in other app pools won't be affected.

+### Chapter 33: Deploying an ASP.NET Application
+If you want to learn more about IIS, then I recommend looking at the extensive documentation available at [www.iis.net](http://iis.net).

+__Preparing for Deployment__
+Deployment is the same for all types of ASP.NET application, with a couple of exceptions.

+__Preparing the Web.config File for Transformation__
+The _Web.config_ transformations are applied only when deploying the application using certain techniques.
+The transformations are not applied when doing a regular build in Visual Studio.

+__Preparing for Bin Deployment (MVC Framework Only)__
+We do this by performing what is called a _bin deployment_, so-called because the libraries are included in the _bin_ directory of the project.
+This is to ensure that our application can run successfully whether or not the ASP.NET assembles have been installed by the server's administrators.

+__Deploying an Application by Copying Files__
+This is the most basic way to deploy an application.
+We need to copy the following files from the project on our development machine.
+* The compile .NET assemblies (which are in the _/bin_ folder)
+* Configuration files(_Web.config_ and _Global.asax_)
+* Static files (including images, CSS files and JS files) We need to maintain the structure of the project.
+For security reason, DO NOT copy
+* C# code files (_*.cs_, _Global.asax_ and other code-behind files)
+* Project and solution files (_*.sln_, _*.suo_, _*.csproj_ or _*.csproj.user_)
+* The _\obj_ folder
+* source control directories (_.svn_, _.hg_ or _.git_)
+The first request to the server can take a while to complete.

+__Using a Deployment Package__
+A _deployment package_ is a zip file containing the application files.
+Visual studio generates the package for us.
+Deplyment packages support _Web.config_ transformation and database deployment.